abansal755/3D-Renderer/readme.md

 <img src="etc/Screenshot.png" />

+## Changelog

+- v0.2.0
+    ### Added
+    - Support for saving/loading scenes to/from files (new .scene extension).
+Opening .scene files with this application automatically loads it.
+Scene files will also contain info of version of the application used while saving.
+    - Support for checking for updates.
+    - settings.json now contains the version info which maybe usefull for supporting backwards compatibility in future.
+    ### Fixed
+    - Corrected step value of floating point sliders.

 ## Contributing
 If you would like to contribute, you can contact me through any of the following:
 - Email: bansalakshitwork@gmail.com